 On entry to the Academy each child's attainment will be assessed - reading, spelling and maths testing, in order to ensure continuity of learning from primary school.
-For students with identified SEND the Principal, SENDCo, Head of House, Vice Principal will:
+For students with identified SEND the Principal, Assistant Vice Principal, SENDCo, Head of House, will:

-- Use information from the Primary school to shape the students curriculum and pastoral provision in the first few months - Identify the students' skills and note areas that require support. - Place student on the Inclusion Register in consultation with previous school and external professionals - Ensure that appropriate provision is given to support students' needs - Set SEN Plan targets that are specific to the individual students needs in consultation with student and parents - Regularly review SEN Plan targets - Ensure staff are made aware of individual needs and strategies of support that will ensure student can access the curriculum - Involve students in planning / agreeing their own targets - Involve parents in a joint home-school learning approach
+- Use information from the Primary school to shape the student's curriculum and pastoral provision in the first few months - Identify the students' skills and note areas that require support. - Place student on the Inclusion Register in consultation with parent/carer, previous school and external professionals. - Ensure that appropriate provision is given to support students' needs - Set SEN Plan targets that are specific to the individual students' needs, in consultation with student and parent/carer - Regularly review SEN Plan targets - Ensure staff are made aware of individual needs and strategies of support that will ensure student can access the curriculum - Involve students in planning / agreeing their own targets - Involve parents in a joint home-school learning approach, discussions are encouraged with the SENDCo at Parent Teacher Consultation events. - Ensure that Provision Map is kept updated with all the above information pertaining to the students' needs and provision made to respond to the identified needs.